tangxin09/research-group-web/README.md

 And concoct a page title for your post.
 The body of the post goes after the `---` in either case.

 You can also customize the icon that is displayed on the news feed.
-By default it's `newspaper-o`.
-We use icons from the [FontAwesome][fa] icon set.
+By default it's `newspaper-o`, an icon from the [Font Awesome][fa] icon set.

 [yfm]: http://jekyllrb.com/docs/frontmatter/
 [fa]: http://fontawesome.io/icons/